-- In submitting an entry, it is encouraged that you have the financial resources to send a representative to the Awards ceremony in 2022 if the gala evening ceremony is held; if the submission is shortlisted, and at your own expense.
-Due to Covid-19, FOCAL International will be making a final decision early 2022 whether to hold a physical ceremony or virtual Awards to announce the winners.
+- In submitting an entry, it is encouraged that you have the financial resources to send a representative to the Awards ceremony in 2024 if the submission is shortlisted, and at your own expense.
 FOCAL International Awards is a not-for-profit trade association and is not able to offer free tickets to the ceremony or to subsidise any travel or accommodation.

 - Excluding the Company and Person categories, submissions are open to all production companies, broadcasters, advertisers, footage archives, facility houses, individuals etc. worldwide, you do not need to be a FOCAL International member to participate and you can nominate an employer, colleague, supplier or client but you must have their consent.
 For the Company and Person nominees you or your company must be a fully paid up member of FOCAL International.

 - Submissions are only valid using the online FOCAL International Awards Submissions Entry Form accessed via entry.focalawards.org.